diegopm2000-projects/customer-backend-typescript/README.md

 - Implementation of a Customer CRUD using Typescript.
 - The target architecture will be Hexagonal architecture with DDD.
-- For the deployment we will use Serverless Framework
+- For the deployment we will use render.com
+- Documentation using Postman Documentation

 ## 1. Install the application